-Revocable Trust are the most frequently used trust in Estate Planning but Irrevocable Trusts are commonly used where there is a wish to avoid life insurance proceeds from being included in the Taxable Estate or where there are serious creditor issues.
+Revocable Trusts are the most frequently used trust in Estate Planning but Irrevocable Trusts are commonly used where there is a wish to avoid life insurance proceeds from being included in the Taxable Estate or where there are serious creditor issues.

-A-B Trust (Bypass Trust).
+A-B Trust (Bypass Trust)

 The appropriateness of an A-B Trust should be discussed with the Estate Planning Attorney.